ghr85/CCP01_Ruby_/readme.md

 # Ruby Solo Project  (Money Tracker Option)
 ## [Title-Placeholder]

 [title] is an app which allows a user to track their spending habits.
-The app is

 ### Target Demographic (TD)